Discover 8 reasons why you should take your creative business online

 Whether our online lives are good for us or not and where the balance lies in their usage is another matter, but nevertheless, the message is clear; online shopping is here to stay and will only continue to grow larger, as a society it simply offers too much in the way of convenience to be dismissed.

-One of the biggest issues facing stallholders without an online presence is that potential customers may take a look at the products on show and even consider a direct purchase then and there, but then refrain from doing so because they want to check prices online in order to get the best value for money, thus delaying a purchase which is often indefinite.
+One of the biggest issues facing stallholders without an online presence is that potential customers may take a look at the products on show and even consider a direct purchase there and then, but refrain from doing so because they want to check prices online in order to get the best value for money.

 Even having any kind of online presence, such as social media but not offering the ability to make online purchases, is better than nothing at all, but there really isn’t a reason not to sell online in some form as for one thing, initial set up and running costs are significantly lower and often outright minimal, a topic covered in one of Pedddle’s blogs.
 Indeed, as a small business, initial start-up costs and time management are arguably the two single biggest concerns, leading me nicely on to the next point…